By Liz Segrist

 The third new baggage carousel recently opened.
 The next phase for the baggage claim area will be to raise the ceiling.

-Construction has caused some issues for airlines’ baggage operations and the airport looks to finish construction as quickly as possible, said Michael Pena, chairman of the Terminal Redevelopment Improvement Program committee.
+Construction has caused some issues for airlines’ baggage operations and the airport looks to finish construction as quickly as possible, said Hernan Pena, chairman of the Terminal Redevelopment Improvement Program Committee.

 Reach staff writer Liz Segrist at 843-849-3119 or @lizsegrist on Twitter.